a-hel/screen_meshine/docs/tutorial.rst

 Check out the example section for more examples

-.. inportant:: When excluding certain terms, make sure that the spelling matches the official MeSH spelling (including case-sensitivity).
+.. important:: When excluding certain terms, make sure that the spelling matches the official MeSH spelling (including case-sensitivity).

 What happens under the hood: The program generates the network graph according to your parameters.
 Play around with the parameters until you are happy with the result.
-The graph is saved as a png file in the */projects* directory, so you can access it later.
+The graph is saved as a png file in the ``/projects`` directory, so you can access it later.
 A log file with the same name is also stored.
 It contains all the drawn edges, as well as the command used to create the graph.